 - Support helpdesk: As the digital world evolves at an accelerated pace, a support helpdesk can provide quick fixes when you need it most.
 Using a support helpdesk and ticketing system allows your agency to give fast website development and maintenance support whether it’s bug fixes, small site improvements or CMS support.
 The aim of our ticket system is to respond to clients within eight business hours of a ticket being logged to help prevent disruption to your company as much as possible while resolving issues as fast as possible.

-- 90-day warranty period: If 2020 was the year you decided a digital presence was no longer a nice to have but a must-have, one of your top goals for 2021 could be to launch and maintain a high-quality website.
-Some agencies offer a warranty period which extends beyond launch, providing peace of mind that a dedicated team will continue to support you.
+- 90-day warranty period: If 2021 was the year you decided a digital presence was no longer a nice to have but a must-have, one of your top goals for 2022 could be to launch and maintain a high-quality website.
+Some agencies offer a warranty period that extends beyond launch, providing peace of mind that a dedicated team will continue to support you.
 All of our websites come with a 90-day warranty.
 If a change or fix sits within our warranty, you won’t be charged for the work and our in-house support desk will solve the problem for you.

 - Retainer plan: A retainer plan enables you to work with an agency to prioritise work and ensure continuous site improvements.
 From a commercial standpoint, this allows you to control investment in your website by allocating budget towards activities that provide the biggest payoff.
 Taking part in a retainer plan empowers your agency to be proactive with your website and helps to avoid a costly rebuild earlier than needed while allowing you to plan for the future.

-As we get stuck into all that 2021 has to offer, how do you make your website work harder for you?
+As we get stuck into all that next year has to offer, how do you make your website work harder for you?
 A challenge we see all too often is businesses requiring support with their site but limited by budget.